MicrosoftDocs/azure-docs/articles/azure-app-configuration/quickstart-feature-flag-aspnet-core.md

 ## Prerequisites

-Follow the documents to create an ASP.NET Core app with dynamic configuration.
+The feature management support extends the dynamic configuration feature in App Configuration.
+The example in this quickstart builds on the ASP.NET Core app introduced in the dynamic configuration tutorial.
+Before you continue, finish the following tutorials to create an ASP.NET Core app with dynamic configuration first.

 - [Quickstart: Create an ASP.NET Core app with App Configuration](./quickstart-aspnet-core-app.md)
 - [Tutorial: Use dynamic configuration in an ASP.NET Core app](./enable-dynamic-configuration-aspnet-core.md)